intershop/intershop-pwa/docs/guides/testing-jest.md

 A test should test only one thing.
 One given behavior is tested in one and _only_ one test.

-The tests should be independent from the others, that means no chaining and no run in a specific order is necessary.
+The tests should be independent from others, that means no chaining and no run in a specific order is necessary.

 ### Test Functionality - Not Implementation